SafeHome.org may receive compensation from some providers listed on this page. Learn More

 | Smart Platform Compatibility | Alexa and Google Home |

 If your RV budget is already stretched from mattress upgrades or solar panel installations, Cove security offers an affordable alternative.
 Cove runs frequent promotions throughout the year—we've consistently found discounts when purchasing systems for testing.
-Similar to ADT Self Setup, you'll need to pay for one full month of a Cove monitoring plan before switching to the self-monitoring option.
+Keep in mind that you'll need to pay for one full month of a Cove monitoring plan before switching to the self-monitoring option.
 You'll also need to call Cove directly to set up your subscription.
 The monitoring plans include two-way audio communication, motion alerts, and access to up to 14 days of video recordings through the Cove app.

 Cove recently upgraded a lot of its equipment.
 It’s still easy to install your devices, but they’re no longer big and bulky.
 The motion detectors and door sensors have shrunk significantly and should blend in perfectly with any recreational vehicle.